Smartcolorbomb/pablosite/content/en/now.md

 Hi!

-I'm currently living in a cabin in the Swiss Alps called <a href="https://maps.app.goo.gl/3rp6uyCyBACvAzSC9" target="_blank">Gaffia Hütte</a>.
+I'm currently living in a cabin in the Swiss Alps called <a href="https://maps.app.goo.gl/3rp6uyCyBACvAzSC9" target="_blank">Gaffiahütte</a>.
 The nearest town is Sargans.

 I'm working as a waiter in a mountain hut, the <a href="https://maps.app.goo.gl/L4Kf84GFvuPcFHy69" target="_blank">Pizolhütte</a>, and also doing some web programming for Carpintería Huayapam.